 This woman went on to say:

-"More importantly, I am very good at debate (studied politics) and I know a lot about religion and theology so I counterargue his points but it is useless because he just sticks to ''this is what the bible says though'' and ''this is what the church says though'' even if his claim is crazy and it is clear that I have a point.
+"To counterargue his points is useless because he just sticks to ''this is what the church says though'' even if his claim is crazy and it is clear that I have a point.
 Example: I asked about his ancestors (indigenous, never knew of IFB) and he says that they went to hell because only IFB can go to heaven."

 "Many of his [her husband's] family members are weirdly obsessed with Israel, naming their businesses after it like they have a ceramics store called Israel Ceramics, Israel flags in their home.
 I was so confused by this even until now, we live in Mexico in a village and basically no one here knows about Israel or has any opinion on it so it seemed very weird."

-Some of the comments to her article include the following:
+Some of the comments to her post include the following:

 "They [IFB Churches] are big into homeschooling their kids.
 Some are KJV Bible only."